 - "We were too late.
 The train had left."

-We often use the past perfect tense in reported speech after verbs like said, told, asked, thought, wondered:
+We often use the Past Perfect in reported speech after verbs like: said, told, asked, thought, wondered

 Look at these examples:

 - He told us that the train had left.

 - I thought I had met her before, but I was wrong.